Hilary Curtis

 Hilary Curtis is a fictional character from the original CBS daytime soap opera The Young and the Restless portrayed by Mishael Morgan.
 The character was introduced by executive producer Jill Farren Phelps in 2013 under head writers Josh Griffith and Shelly Altman.
-Hilary comes to town as the seemingly innocent assistant to CEO of Chancellor Industries Cane Ashby (Daniel Goddard) but it is soon revealed that she has a vendetta against Cane's father-in-law Neil Winters (Kristoff St. John), whom she blames for her mother's death.
+Hilary comes to town as the seemingly innocent assistant to the CEO of Chancellor Industries Cane Ashby (Daniel Goddard) but it is soon revealed that she has a vendetta against Cane's father-in-law Neil Winters (Kristoff St. John), whom she blames for her mother's death.
 With the help of her accomplice Mason Wilder (Lamon Archey), Hilary takes pleasure in tormenting the entire Winters family by trying to get Neil to fall off the wagon and drugging Cane into her bed.
 After she is exposed, and finds forgiveness and compassion from Neil and Jack Abbott (Peter Bergman), a grateful Hilary becomes involved with Neil despite developing feelings for his son Devon Hamilton (Bryton James).
 Hilary marries Neil in 2014 and begins an affair with Devon soon after.
 Hilary's actions ignite a feud with Neil's daughter and Cane's wife, Lily (Christel Khalil).

-Despite their forbidden romance, Devon and Hilary garner quite a vocal fan base and are considered to be a supercouple.
+Despite their forbidden romance, Devon and Hilary garner quite a vocal fan base and are considered to be supercouple.
 Morgan's performance has been met with critical acclaim, having garnered her consecutive Daytime Emmy Award nominations for Outstanding Supporting Actress in a Drama Series in 2018 and 2019.